heetch/regula/docs/clients/go.md

 #### Server-side evaluation

-One of the simplest method is to deleguate the evaluation of rulesets to the Regula server.
+One of the simplest methods is to deleguate the evaluation of rulesets to the Regula server.
-In order to do that, the user must create use the Regula Client Ruleset API which implements the `Evaluator` interface.
+In order to do that, you must use the Regula Client Ruleset API which implements the `Evaluator` interface.

 ```go
 package main